jausegar/openair/README.md

 Install curl, jdk and jre:

     sudo apt install curl openjdk-8-jdk openjdk-8-jre

+Note: Be careful, because it seems Cassandra doesn't work with java version higher than v8 (Cassandra doesn't support higher versions yet).
+Do not install jre (or jdk) by default.

 There are issues with the current Cassandra script.
 First, add the public key: